Kentucky city prepares for Breonna Taylor announcement

 In the email, published by news outlets Tuesday and confirmed by his attorney, Sgt.
 Jonathan Mattingly wrote, “I know we did the legal, moral and ethical thing that night.”

 Taylor’s boyfriend, Kenneth Walker, told police he fired one round after Taylor’s door was broken down and Mattingly entered.
-Walker said he did not know police were at the door.
+Walker said he thought someone was breaking into the house and didn’t know that it was police who were entering.

 Referring to protesters, Mattingly added that police officers should not be in a position “that allows thugs to get in your face and yell, curse and degrade you.”

-Note: This story has been edited to read that Taylor was shot “multiple times,” instead of eight times, to reflect differing accounts.